-Born of Scottish parents, raised in Switzerland, trained in the Netherlands, Fiona McGuigan now resides in Seattle, WA.
+Born of Scottish parents, raised in Switzerland, trained in the Netherlands, Fiona McGuigan now resides in Seattle, WA, USA.

 Index Residency, Switzerland; Occasional Gallery, Burlington; Calypte Gallery, Seattle; 4CultureGallery, Seattle; North Seattle College, Seattle; Whatcom County Museum, Bellingham; Washington State Convention Center, Seattle; SAM Gallery, Seattle; Gallery One, Ellensburg; Buchanan Art Center, Monmouth IL; Koserow, Germany.